Rothschild Conspiracy Theories: Debunking Anti-Semitic Myths

 Taking Action Against Anti-Semitic Misinformation

-Everyone has a role to play in countering anti-Semitic conspiracy theories and protecting Jewish communities from hate-motivated violence.
-This includes:
+Everyone has a role to play in countering anti-Semitic conspiracy theories and protecting Jewish communities from hate-motivated violence:

-• Challenging conspiracy theories with factual information when encountered
+• Challenge conspiracy theories with factual information when encountered in social settings

-• Supporting educational programs that promote financial literacy and critical thinking
+• Support educational programs that promote financial literacy and critical thinking skills

-• Advocating for strong hate crime legislation and enforcement
+• Advocate for strong hate crime legislation and consistent enforcement

-• Building relationships across religious and ethnic communities
+• Build meaningful relationships across religious and ethnic communities

-• Refusing to share or amplify anti-Semitic content on social media
+• Refuse to share or amplify anti-Semitic content on social media platforms